 You decided to start a new business and incorporated it too.
-If you didn’t see a lawyer or accountant during this process, you likely chose a December 31 year-end date.
-Or CRA may have automatically assigned a December 31 year-end.
+If you didn’t see a lawyer and/or accountant during this process, you likely chose a December 31 fiscal year-end date or perhaps, even 1-year from date of incorporation.
+CRA might have automatically assigned a December 31 fiscal year-end too.

-Although this isn’t a bad year-end date for all businesses, it isn’t always the right choice either.
-When we work with new corporations (and sometimes existing corporations), we discuss what month should be the year-end date.
+Although December 31st, it not a bad fiscal year-end date for all businesses, it isn’t always the right choice either.
+When we work with new corporations (and sometimes existing corporations), we discuss what month should be used the fiscal year-end date.
 There are many things to consider.

 Here are just a few.

-Remember, when deciding on a year-end, we always want to consider more than just the tax reasons.
+Remember, when deciding on a fiscal year-end, you should always consider more than just the tax reasons.

 ***This blog is for information only and not to be used as tax advice or planning without first seeking professional advice.
 Information is also subject to change without notice.